prakashlab/octopi-driver-board/ODSv1.0.0-PP-T41/README.md

 - Default: A fully-populated PCB, configured to take 12 V power supply input from the barrel jack and not from the Pufferfish Power Board.
 - Pufferfish: A fully-populated PCB, configured to take 12 V power supply input from the Pufferfish Power Board and not from the barrel jack.
+- NoPufferfish: A PCB which can only take 12 V power supply input from the barrel jack and omits components related to the Pufferfish Power Board.

 This board has the following power supply connection instructions: